sartorlab/mint/README.md

 #### Bisulfite-converted Reference Genome

 If you download a reference genome from iGenomes, it is possible that a bisulfite-converted reference genome is already included.
-If not, in order to use the [`bismark`](http://www.bioinformatics.babraham.ac.uk/projects/bismark/) aligner on WGBS or RRBS you must create your own.
-For more information [see the documentation](https://rawgit.com/FelixKrueger/Bismark/master/Docs/Bismark_User_Guide.html#i-running-bismark-genome-preparation), but in short the following will build it:
+If not, in order to use the [`bismark`](http://www.bioinformatics.babraham.ac.uk/projects/bismark/) aligner on WGBS or RRBS data you must create your own.
+For more information [see the documentation](https://rawgit.com/FelixKrueger/Bismark/master/Docs/Bismark_User_Guide.html#i-running-bismark-genome-preparation).
+In short the following will build it:
 ```
 bismark_genome_preparation [options] <path_to_genome_folder>
 ```